zoulimo/limo/README.md

-Design a payment system based on solidity smart contract.allow:
+Design a payment system based on solidity smart contracts.
+Allow:

-Set the payment address for the nursing home room,
+Set the payment address of the hotel room,
-Pay for hospitalization
+Pay for the room
-And increase the room reservation function
+And increase the reservation function
-Check if the client can be hospitalized, i.e. the ward is full
+Check whether the client can be hospitalized, i.e. the room is full